mhurd/kubernetes/README.md

 ```bash
 kubectl apply -f kube-flannel.yml
 ```
-Now we need to set the docker bridge interface to use the Flannel subnet, run the following on each of the nodes:
+Now we need to set the docker bridge interface to use the correct Flannel subnet, run the following on each of the nodes:
 ```bash
 cat /run/flannel/subnet.env
 ```